RYLwoojin/discord-music-bot-py/README.md

 !list to see waitlist

-!skip to skip playing song(has bug rn)
+!skip to skip playing song(has bug rn, give 10sec gap between !skip)

-!quit to kick bot's ass from chat
+!quit to say goodbye to bot

 _______________________________

 Python 3.10

+macOS 15, Win11 Ready

+Don't monetize the code.

+Use only personal purpose.

 -------------------------------